 Gel cleansers are usually lightweight cleansers and will leave your skin fresh and clean.
 They can remove most gel cleansers easily remove light makeup and regular mascara but will usually not be sufficient to remove thicker makeup.
 Gel-based cleansers are more drying than cream-based cleansers, not the best for people with sensitive skin, dry skin, and acne or rosacea.

 Should I use a foam cleanser for my acne?

 Like the Cerave foam cleanser, Foam cleansers provide the "foaming" washing experience that some people like.
 They rinse cleanly but will usually be less hydrating than cream-based cleansers.
 Foam cleansers are an option for people with oily or combination skin but will not be the best choice for sensitive or acne-prone skin.

 Should I use a cream cleanser for my acne?

-Cream-based cleansers seem to be the best choice for people with acne, rosacea.
+Cream-based cleansers are the best choice for people with acne or rosacea.
 This cleanser is ideal for people with all skin types, including dry and sensitive skin.
 Cream cleansers contain, in addition to cleansing agents, hydrating moisturizing compounds that will leave your skin fully hydrated.
 People with blackheads, whiteheads, and active acne will benefit from medicated cream cleansers with salicylic acid (BHA).
 Cream cleansers can remove most kinds of makeup, but you may need a separate makeup remover for thicker makeup.

 Should I use micellar or liquid makeup removers?

 Micellar water is a mix of water and a surfactant chemical.
-These types of solutions can be an excellent addition to your skin cleansing routine for people who prefer wiping off their makeup with cotton pads instead of washing.
+These solutions can be an excellent addition to your skin cleansing routine for people who prefer wiping off their makeup with cotton pads instead of washing it.
 It's generally best to reduce skin irritation because you don't want to leave cleansing agents on the skin.
 Dual-phase liquid makeup removers (you must shake before use) are also available.

 Are cleansing oils safe for people with acne and acne-prone skin?